-We’ve all got a closet hiker within us according to long-distance hiker and President of Ramblers Cymru, Will Renwick.
-Below he shares some of the valuable lessons he’s learnt on the trail about preparing for multi-day hiking adventures, and how to get you from the office chair into that fresh mountain air.
+Long-distance hiker and President of Ramblers Cymru, Will Renwick, shares some of the valuable lessons he’s learnt on the trail about preparing for multi-day hiking adventures.
+Keep reading to learn how to train for a trek from the experts.

 The human body is an incredible thing.
 Exhibit A: I normally set my alarm for 7:20 in the morning and will nearly always wake up naturally seconds before the alarm goes off.
 What’s going on there?
 Exhibit B: I remember on my first long-distance hike, a 200-mile long trail across Wales, I went into it with a basic level of fitness and within the space of just three days my body had metamorphosed to become some kind of finely-tuned hiking machine that could go for days on end.
 Don’t get me wrong, the first two days were tough, but by the third, I’d adapted.